edgelesssys/marblerun/docs/docs/reference/coordinator.md

 * `type` string

     The type of the secret.
-One of "cert-ecdsa", "cert-ed25519", "cert-rsa", "symmetric-key", "plain".
+One of `cert-ecdsa`, `cert-ed25519`, `cert-rsa`, `symmetric-key`, `plain`.

 * `size` integer

     Size of the key in bits.
-    For Type "symmetric-key", this is a multiple of 8.
+    For Type `symmetric-key`, this is a multiple of 8.
-    For Type "cert-ecdsa", this maps to a curve supported by Go's crypto library, currently: 224, 256, 384, or 521.
+    For Type `cert-ecdsa`, this maps to a curve supported by Go's crypto library, currently: 224, 256, 384, or 521.
-    For "cert-ed25519", this is omitted.
+    For `cert-ed25519`, this is omitted.

 * `shared` bool